ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **disasterRecoveryGetReplicationBlob**
-> object disasterRecoveryGetReplicationBlob($body)
+> \Swagger\Client\Model\DisasterRecoveryGetReplicationBlobResult disasterRecoveryGetReplicationBlob($body)

-[Unused by default] Get from the active VCO the blob needed to configure VCO replication on the standby.
+Get the blob needed to configure VCO replication on the standby

-[Unused by default] Get from the active VCO the blob needed to configure VCO replication on the standby.
+Get from the active VCO the blob needed to configure VCO replication on the standby.
 Only used when configureActiveForReplication was called with autoConfigStandby set to false [true by default].
+Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php